Jacob's Ladder: Christianity

-Jesus said in John 1:51, "And he saith unto him, 'Verily, verily, I say unto you, Hereafter ye shall see Heaven open, and the angels of God ascending and descending upon the Son of man.'"
+Jesus said to his disciple Nathanael in John 1:51, "And he saith unto him, 'Verily, verily, I say unto you, Hereafter ye shall see Heaven open, and the angels of God ascending and descending upon the Son of man.'"
 This statement has been interpreted as associating Jesus with the ladder in that Jesus bridges the gap between Heaven and Earth.
 Jesus presents himself as the direction to which the ladder points.
-As Jacob saw the reunion of Heaven and Earth in a dream, Jesus brought this reunion—metaphorically the ladder—into reality.
+As Jacob saw the reunion of Heaven and Earth in a dream, Jesus brought this reunion (metaphorically, the ladder) into reality.
 Adam Clarke, an early 19th-century Methodist theologian and Bible scholar, elaborates:

 That by the angels of God ascending and descending, is to be understood, that a perpetual intercourse should now be opened between heaven and earth, through the medium of Christ, who was God manifested in the flesh.
 Our blessed Lord is represented in his mediatorial capacity as the ambassador of God to men; and the angels ascending and descending upon the Son of Man, is a metaphor taken from the custom of dispatching couriers or messengers from the prince to his ambassador in a foreign court, and from the ambassador back to the prince.

 The theme of a ladder to Heaven is often used by the Church Fathers.
 Irenaeus, in the second century, describes the Christian Church as the "ladder of ascent to God".

 In the third century, Origen explains that there are two ladders in the life of a Christian: the ascetic ladder that the soul climbs on Earth, by way of—and resulting in—an increase in virtue, and the soul's travel after death, climbing up the heavens toward the light of God.